About AdWords Smart Bidding

 Example: For a consumer packaged goods brand, bids may be adjusted if the ad appears on a popular, high-traffic site, which has a higher conversion likelihood.

-Description: AdWords can optimize bids based on someone’s activity on your site, including number of pages viewed, value of products browsed, how far through the conversion process they progressed, and other sites previously visited.
+Description: AdWords can optimise bids based on someone’s activity on your site, including number of pages viewed, value of products browsed, how far through the conversion process they progressed, and other sites previously visited.

 Example: For a furniture brand, bids may be adjusted if a person has browsed several couches priced at a higher value compared to lamps that have a lower price point.

 Description: AdWords can optimise bids based on similar attributes across products such as price, condition, brand and product category.

 Example: For a retailer selling outdoor gear, bids may be adjusted if you add a new tent to your product data that is similar to other tents that have a high conversion likelihood.

 Description: AdWords can optimise bids based on the strength and quantity of an app’s reviews.

 Example: For a fitness brand, bids may be adjusted if an app has many excellent reviews and is more likely to result in an install.